praydog/uevr-docs/src/README.md

 Alternated Frame Rendering.
 Renders each eye on separate frames in an alternating fashion, with the game world advancing time in between frames.
 Causes eye desyncs and usually nausea along with it.

 Not synchronized.
 Generally should not be used unless the other two are unusable in some way.

-## In-Game Menu

-Press the **Insert** key or **L3+R3** on a controller to access the in-game menu, which opens by default at startup.
-With the menu open, hold **RT** for various shortcuts:

-- RT + Left Stick: Move the camera left/right/forward/back
-- RT + Right Stick: Move the camera up/down
-- RT + B: Reset camera offset
-- RT + Y: Recenter view
-- RT + X: Reset standing origin

 ## Overview of UEVR usage by Alex